 Yes, these two terms are interchangeable.
 A rhinoplasty is a surgical procedure that changes and sculpts the nose to a different shape, no matter the reason.
 This surgery can be used as a way to improve the nose’s function, or just to change the shape and size for cosmetic reasons.

 Are there any risks involved?

 A rhinoplasty is generally a low-risk procedure, but as always there are some risks involved.
 This includes adverse effects from anesthesia, swelling, infection, and excessive bleeding.
-Your surgeon will explain the different risks in detail before the procedure so you will know what to look for when healing.
+Your plastic surgeon will explain the different risks in detail before the procedure so you will know what to look for when healing.

 What is a typical nose job like?